getdesigned-vienna/typo3-cookie-consent/README.md

 ## 1 Features

 * Easy integrable cookie consent for your TYPO3 installation
-* Configure your cookie settings inside TYPO3 Backend (also possible for editors)
+* Configure your cookie consent settings inside TYPO3 Backend (also possible for editors)
 * Fully customizable due to fluid template engine
 * Takes advantage of [GDCC JS library][1]